KainosSoftwareLtd/govuk_nodejs_typescript_example/README.md

 * testing
   * unit testing including mocking dependencies - unit testing of formExampleController with service mocked using mokito
   * browser testing - using [webdriver.io](http://webdriver.io/) to create browser tests, the configuration can be extended to call into remote selenium grids and services like [Saucelabs](https://saucelabs.com/) and [BrowserStack](https://www.browserstack.com/)
+  * accessibility testing - using [Pa11y](http://pa11y.org/) to test supplied URLs and generate HTML reports for any failures.
+[Wave Toolbar](https://wave.webaim.org/extension/) also should be used to manually test pages in-browser - different tools catch different issues!
   * Code Coverage - TODO ability to generate test coverage reports for application.
 See [here](https://istanbul.js.org/docs/tutorials/mocha/) for details on integrating  [Istanbul](https://istanbul.js.org/) with Mocha.
 Bonus if example of integration with [CoverAlls](https://coveralls.io/)
 * logging - TODO decorators?
 * metrics - TODO